ReactiveCocoa/ReactiveCocoa/Documentation/FrameworkOverview.md

 You can find them in [RACExtensions][].
 To use them, simply add them directly to your project as needed.

+## Asynchronous Backtraces

+Because RAC-based code often involves asynchronous work and queue-hopping, the framework supports [capturing asynchronous backtraces][] to make debugging easier.

+On OS X, backtraces can be automatically captured from any code, including system libraries.

+On iOS, only queue hops from within RAC and your project will be captured (but the information is still valuable).

 [Design Guidelines]: DesignGuidelines.md
 [Haskell]: http://www.haskell.org
 [lazy-seq]: http://clojure.github.com/clojure/clojure.core-api.html#clojure.core/lazy-seq